stanford-oval/almond-hassio-repository/README.md

-# Almond Home Assistant OS Add-on Repository
+# Genie Home Assistant OS Add-on Repository

-The purpose of this repository is to host the Almond Home Assistant Add-on.
+The purpose of this repository is to host the Genie Home Assistant Add-on.
 It contains both the development and the stable version.

+Genie was previously released under the Almond branding.

 Add-ons installed through this repository are not supported by Home Assistant.